qgis/QGIS-Documentation/source/docs/training_manual/map_composer/index.rst

 |MOD| Creating Maps
 *******************************************************************************

-In this module, you'll learn how to use the QGIS Map Composer to produce quality maps with all the requisite map components.
+In this module, you'll learn how to use the QGIS print layout to produce quality maps with all the requisite map components.

 .. toctree::